It can be extremely helpful to know how to make a good first impression. Science reveals the best methods you can use in

 Speaking in a calm, low tone gives the impression that you know what you’re talking about and you’re confident that you know what you’re talking about, which makes a huge difference when you meet someone for the first time.

 Stumbling over your words can make you come across as though you don’t know what you’re saying, you’re unconfident, or you’re nervous.
 There are a number of reasons that you may stumble over your words, but practicing what you’re going to say a few times can go a long way in making you more confident and coherent when you’re in the conversation.

 Some different vocal exercises can also help if you want to be impressionable at a job interview or pitch.
 Practice different passages of text, try speaking at different speeds and a throw in a few tongue twisters to help loosen up your muscles and prepare you for speaking in front of people, or to someone.
-Eventually, it will also help you learn how to make a good first impression.
+Eventually, it will also help you make a good first impression.

 It may seem counterintuitive, as all the way through school teachers always told us to speak slow.
 However, Brigham Young University ran a study investigating different speaking paces to try and find the best rate and found that faster speakers are perceived to be more confident.
 They found that the optimum speaking rate is 150 words per minute.